vitessio/website/content/en/docs/19.0/reference/programs/vtctldclient/vtctldclient_Backup.md

       --allow-primary                 Allow the primary of a shard to be used for the backup.
 WARNING: If using the builtin backup engine, this will shutdown mysqld on the primary and stop writes for the duration of the backup.
       --concurrency int32             Specifies the number of compression/checksum jobs to run simultaneously. (default 4) -h, --help                          help for Backup
       --incremental-from-pos string   Position, or name of backup from which to create an incremental backup.
 Default: empty.
 If given, then this backup becomes an incremental backup from given position or given backup.
-If value is 'auto', backup taken from last successful backup position
+If value is 'auto', this backup will be taken from the last successful backup position.
       --upgrade-safe                  Whether to use innodb_fast_shutdown=0 for the backup so it is safe to use for MySQL upgrades.
 ```